First Time At HITEC

 To make it easier for independent grocers to grow while managing multiple locations and departments, we recommend the following:

-Independent grocers have always juggled multiple business challenges.
+Independent grocery stores have always juggled multiple business challenges.
 The pandemic-induced preference for online groceries is no worse than the grocery store wars of the early aughts.
 The key question to ask is, where is the opportunity?
 How can we find the bandwidth to double down on the things that we do well?

 Keeping your cost structure lean ensures you’re ready to face challenges with fortitude, as does keeping an eye out for technology that will give your current employees better bandwidth.
 If you have folx on staff who are resistant to tech solutions, remind them: automation in one department is an excellent way to find extra labor dollars in another.